JuliaGehrlein/7stats/README.md

 `coherent_CsI_real.py` contains the functions which calculate the signal at COHERENT Csi, apply the dector efficiency, rebin the data to the desired number of bins.

+`cevns_statistics.py` is only needed if one wishes to use the new pull term parametrization.
+In this case the chi2 function and the functions for the MC calculation need to be changed.

 ### 	Scan code
 The files `scan_nsi_csir_eeonly_2t1e_nomarg_ee.py`, `scan_nsi_csir_eeonly_2t1e_marg_ee.py`, `scan_lmad_2t1e.py`